Introduction to Kanna and Its Modern Relevance

 Commitment to Sustainability and Ethics

-Both Zembrin® and KannaEase™ represent a commitment to sustainable and ethical practices.
-Afrigetics, the producer of KannaEase™, operates under a bio-prospecting license and follows FSSC22000 manufacturing standards.
-By cultivating Sceletium in controlled environments and collaborating with local communities, they ensure that their products are not only high-quality but also environmentally friendly and socially responsible (3).
+Both Zembrin® and KannaEase™ embody ethical and sustainable practices.
+Afrigetics, the producer of KannaEase™, operates with a bio-prospecting license and meets FSSC22000 manufacturing standards.
+By combining community collaboration with controlled cultivation, they produce extracts that are high-quality, environmentally conscious, and socially responsible (3).

 Choosing the Right Product